Ares42/Plex-Info/README.md

 **What's the catch?**

 The catch is that I'm not very good at any of this, and the server may go down from time to time, or I may be working on it.
-It's also pretty buggy, but I'm ironing them out slowly.
+It's also pretty buggy, but I'm ironing those out slowly.

 ## The Basics